-The Voluntas program is a trial service which focuses on helping volunteers (those who willingly give their time for the common good and without financial gain) and volunteer managers to have constructive conversations.
+The Voluntas program focuses on helping volunteers and volunteer managers to have constructive conversations.
 This help is provided by accredited mediators free of charge to the volunteer or organisation.
 The service is confidential.

 Conflict is a part of everyday life.
 Most people and organisations resolve conflict themselves.
 Unresolved conflicts and badly managed disputes, however, give rise to risks and costs that damage volunteers and their organisations.

-Our aim is to create an organisation through which mediation professionals offer their expertise for free to the volunteering sector.
-For mediators – it provides more opportunities for them to be mentored and supported whilst practising and developing their mediation skills.
+The aim of this program is to enable mediation professionals to offer their expertise for free to the volunteering sector.
+For mediators it provides them with opportunities to be mentored and supported whilst practising and developing their skills.

-The Centre for Volunteering is the first contact point for the pilot service.
-Volunteers and organisations are asked to contact The Centre if they are aware of, or are directly involved in, a dispute that could benefit from the assistance of an independent mediator.
-The Centre passes on basic details to Voluntas mediators, who assess whether the situation could be assisted a professional mediator.
+The Centre for Volunteering is the first contact point.
+Volunteers and organisations contact us if they would like assistance.
+We then pass on basic details to Voluntas who assess whether a mediator can help.
 Voluntas will contact the individual requesting the service.
 Any inquiries or referrals are completely confidential.

 There are 5 steps after the case is referred:

-Step 1.
-If assessed to be suitable for the program Voluntas will refer the conflict to an appropriate nationally accredited mediator from its panel
+- 1. If assessed to be suitable for the program Voluntas will refer the conflict to an appropriate nationally accredited mediator

-Step 2.
-The mediator will contact the participants to confirm that they agree to receiving assistance in “Transforming Conflict through Constructive Conversations”, and then assess if the dispute is appropriate for the Pilot Scheme
+- 2. The mediator will contact the participants to confirm that they agree to receiving assistance and then assess if the dispute is appropriate to mediate.

 Some situations that could potentially benefit from this service:

-If your situation is assessed as being unlikely to be assisted by the constructive conversations pilot, the mediator will explain why.
+If your situation is assessed as being unlikely to be assisted by this service the mediator will explain why.
 For instance, it may be a highly complex legal or financial issue and therefore not suitable.
 The mediator may suggest other avenues for dispute resolution, including Community Justice Centres, which also provide free services in relation to disputes.

-If you are experiencing conflict as outlined here and wish to access to the Voluntas pilot service, then please contact us to assist with the referral.
+If you are experiencing conflict and wish to access to this service contact us by email or call 9261 3600.